microsoft/pyright/docs/configuration.md

 **reportMissingTypeArgument** [boolean or string, optional]: Generate or suppress diagnostics when a generic class is used without providing explicit or implicit type arguments.
 The default value for this setting is 'none'.

 **reportInvalidTypeVarUse** [boolean or string, optional]: Generate or suppress diagnostics when a TypeVar is used inappropriately (e.g. if a TypeVar appears only once) within a generic function signature.
-The default value for this setting is 'none'.
+The default value for this setting is 'warning'.

 **reportCallInDefaultInitializer** [boolean or string, optional]: Generate or suppress diagnostics for function calls, list expressions, set expressions, or dictionary expressions within a default value initialization expression.
 Such calls can mask expensive operations that are performed at module initialization time.
 The default value for this setting is 'none'.